Latin in Marathon 2

 And I have consumed them, and wounded them, that they could not arise: yea, they are fallen under my feet.

-On Slings & Arrows of Outrageous Fortune, the second level of Marathon 2, both Durandal terminals display the following message.
-Note this is playing the original 1995 game.
+On Slings & Arrows of Outrageous Fortune, the second level of Marathon 2, both Durandal terminals display:

 It reads: